truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 ## Managing Sessions

-Click the Power icon <span class="material-icons">power_settings_new</span> on the right side of the top toolbar to access three power related settings.
+The Power icon <span class="material-icons">power_settings_new</span> on the right side of the top toolbar gives access to three power related settings.
-**Log Out** ends the session and returns the UI to the sign-in screen, but does not affect system power.
+**Log Out** ends the session and returns to the UI sign-in screen.
+This does not affect system power.
 **Restart** power-cycles the system.
 **Shut Down** turns the system off.

-To view all active sessions, go to **System Settings > Advanced**.
+To monitor and manage all active sessions, go to **System Settings > Advanced**.
 {{< include file="SessionsSettingsWidget.md" type="page" >}}

 ## Next Steps